 what is haba na haba?

 haba na haba started out as a team blog, but it seems I’m the only one left.
 Who am I?
 Kim Yi Dionne, aka @dadakim.
-I research about Africa, HIV/AIDS, health, development, and — most importantly — how politics plays a role in all of these contexts.
-I also teach about the aforementioned, currently at this place in Texas.
-Texas, however, does not take any blame or shame associated with the opinions and pseudo-facts I present here.
+I research about Africa, HIV/AIDS, health, development, ethnicity, and — most importantly — how politics plays a role in all of these contexts.
+I also teach about the aforementioned, as Five College Assistant Professor of Government at Smith College.
+My employer, however, does not take any blame or shame associated with the opinions and information I present here.

 The photo in the blog header was taken at Satemwa Tea Estate, Thyolo District, Malawi, in November 2008.